W3C

 Shadi: Shall we take a minute to let everyone read it?

-alan: yes it may be unclear to those focused on accessibility...may need a link
+alan: Yes it may be unclear to those focused on accessibility...may need a link to further explain what is meant.

 <scribe> ACTION: consider linking text "mobile aware" to explanation and/or change log [recorded in http://www.w3.org/2008/02/15-eo-minutes.html#action01]

-William: content can't really be "mobile aware" can it?
+William: The content can't really be "mobile aware" can it?

-Andrew: may make more sense to accessibility audience, avoid need for linked explanation
+Andrew: "Mobile friendly" may make more sense to an accessibility audience and avoid the need for a linked explanation

-... does the mobile group use the phrase "freindly"
+...
+Alan, does the mobile group use the phrase "friendly?"

 Alan: yes

-Andrew: what does the group think of the example provided?
+Andrew: what does EO think of the example provided?

-Alan: perhaps needs more explanation to mobile people
+Alan: But it may need more explanation to mobile people

 <scribe> ACTION: Alan to clarify which WCAG version is referenced [recorded in http://www.w3.org/2008/02/15-eo-minutes.html#action02]